 The England openers put on 166-run stand for the first wicket.

-Former India head coach Ravi Shastri lambasted the Indian team’s pace bowling unit for a poor bowling display during the afternoon session on Day 2 of the Manchester Test on Thursday.
-Shastri has issued a warning to pace spearhead Jasprit Bumrah, Mohammed Siraj, and debutant Anshul Kamboj might receive some “harsh words” from the coaching staff led by Gautam Gambhir during the team break.
+Former India head coach Ravi Shastri lambasted the Indian team’s pace bowling unit for a poor bowling display during the afternoon session on Day 2 of the Manchester Test.
+During the tea break, Shastri issued a warning to pace spearhead Jasprit Bumrah, Mohammed Siraj, and debutant Anshul Kamboj that they might receive some “harsh words” from the coaching staff led by Gautam Gambhir.

 –